CaroGuerreroC/CaroGuerreroC/README.md

 - 👋 Hi, I’m @CaroGuerreroC
-- 👀 I’m interested in Web Development and Blockchain
+- 👀 I’m interested in Web Development and Data Analysis
-- 🌱 I’m currently learning blockchain
+- 🌱 I’m currently learning data analysis
 - 📫 How to reach me on twitter @caro_guerrero

 <!---